 Always stay in the loop!

-Subscribe to our RSS/Atom feeds.
+Subscribe to our RSS/Atom feed.

 A common problem: security by assumption, hope, and belief

-- developers hope that someone checks their source code for security vulnerabilities
+- Developers hope that someone checks their source code for security vulnerabilities.

-- third-party developers assume that someone already checked the source code for security vulnerabilities
+- Third-party developers assume that someone already checked the source code for security vulnerabilities.

 Vulnerabilities in UltraVNC’s code

 We tried to contact the UltraVNC team to verify that they fixed all 22 vulnerabilities.
-However, there is no security contact and they didn’t include detailed information about fixed vulnerabilities in their changelogs.
+However, there is no security contact, and they didn’t include detailed information about fixed vulnerabilities in their changelogs.